Never the Twain Shall Meet (1925 film): Plot

 As described in a film magazine review, Tamea, whose mother was Polynesian and her father French, leaves the island where her father governs and goes with him on a trade trip to San Francisco.
 When they arrive in port, the health officers find that the father is a leper, and he jumps into the water and is drowned.
 Tamea is taken to the home of Dan Pritchard, the junior partner of the firm that her father traded through.
 With his friend Mark Mellenger, Dan tries to show the visiter a good time around town.
 Although Dan is engaged to Maisie Morrison, a young society woman, his affections are drawn to Tamea.
 When she hastily leaves for home, Dan follows her.
 She falls violently in love with him and they are married according to the native custom of the island.
 The South Seas gets into his blood and Dan falls into moral dissolution.
 Mark arrives on the island to visit him with Maisie in tow.
 Dan returns to San Francisco and marries Maisie while Mark on the island to comfort Tamea.

+Preservation

+In February of 2021, Never the Twain Shall Meet was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list and is therefore presumed lost.